What Ails Generative Structure-based Drug Design: Expressivity is Too Little or Too Much?: DECOUPLING THE UNLABELLED MOLECULAR GRAPH FROM THE ATOM TYPES

 \subsection{Influence of unlabelled molecular graphs on Vina scores}

 Equation (\ref{eq:binding_affinity}) indicates that if Vina employed an ideal optimizer to compute the global minimum, the initial 3D configuration of the molecule would not influence the outcome.
 Yet, because Vina utilizes an approximate gradient-based optimization method, variations in the initial 3D configuration can indeed affect the Vina score.
 To measure that, we randomly selected 1,000 protein-ligand complexes from the CrossDocked2020 dataset \citep{crossdocked} and computed the Vina score both before and after modifying the ligand.
-Here, by 'modifying the ligand', we refer to replacing its 3D configuration with a randomly generated conformer using RDKit.
-As expected, a high $R^2=0.94$ emerged indicating insignificant impact of the ligand's initial 3D configuration on the Vina score (See Figure \ref{fig:conformation_invariance1}).
+Here, by ``modifying the ligand", we refer to replacing its 3D configuration with a randomly generated conformer using RDKit.
+As expected, a high correlation at $\rho=0.97$ emerged indicating an insignificant impact of the ligand's initial 3D configuration on the Vina score (See Figure \ref{fig:conformation_invariance1}).

 Furthermore, we experimented with changing ligand's atom types.
-For a fixed unlabelled graph $U^M$, we re-sample random atom assignments $\a^M$ from the empirical atom distributions, while avoiding valence violations (See Appendix \ref{app:atom_type_sampling}).
+For a fixed unlabelled graph $U^M$, we re-sample random atom assignments $\a^M$ using MoFlow (Equation \ref{eq:atom_type_sampler}).
 This procedure changes the molecule and therefore its 3D configuration is most likely no longer energetically valid.
 We therefore use RDKit to generate a random conformer of the new molecule and use it to replace the original 3D coordinates.
-Surprisingly, the $R^2$ coefficient remains relatively high at $R^2=0.76$ (see Figure \ref{fig:atom_type_invariance1}).
+Surprisingly, the correlation remains relatively high at $\rho=0.83$ (see Figure \ref{fig:atom_type_invariance1}).
 These findings suggest that using just the unlabelled graph of the ligand, one can estimate the Vina score with considerable accuracy.
 We use this observation in the definition of the model.